“I think of my personal history as before the plague and since the plague.”

 Portrait of Katherine Anne Porter taken in early spring, Texas, 1918.
 Katherine Anne Porter papers, Special Collections and University Archives, University of Maryland Libraries.

-In the years leading up to the 1918 influenza pandemic, Katherine Anne Porter (1890-1980) was a bright, aspiring writer who had already faced a tumultuous life.
+In the years leading up to the 1918 influenza pandemic, Katherine Anne Porter (1890-1980) had already faced a tumultuous life.
 Born in Texas, she was largely self taught and moved often with her family following the deaths of her mother and grandmother in 1892 and 1901 respectively.
 She was married and divorced three times, briefly worked as a movie extra in Chicago, taught children in a Dallas hospital, and wrote for several newspapers.
-Although she had begun writing, she had yet to publish in earnest.
+Although she had begun writing, she had yet to publish her work in earnest.

 Her health was also fragile, having been diagnosed with tuberculosis in 1915.
 She was hospitalized in sanatoria in Texas, before moving, in May 1918, to Colorado.
 It was a region of the country tuberculosis patients flocked to for the amiable dry climate, hot springs, and high elevation, with Colorado growing into an immensely popular destination for recovery.
 Porter joined friend and newspaper woman Kitty Barry Crawford, who co-founder of the Fort Worth Critic in 1914, and traveled to Colorado Springs.
 There, Porter began working for the Rocky Mountain News, a Denver daily newspaper, in September 1918.